Meeting your responsibilities

 Make sure that children are safe online at your school:

 - Ensure that your school has suitable filtering in place

 - Equip your students to stay safe online both at school and outside

 - Integrate internet safety into your school’s ICT curriculum, which can also be embedded in PSHE and SRE

-Free online training is available here.
+Free online training from the Home Office is available.